“We're going to have to live with the consequences of this decision for decades to come, and it will affect young people most of all."

-- An extreme Brexit will be a disaster for Britain
+- An extreme Brexit is a disaster for Britain

 Opposing Tory plans

-Caroline has been steadfast in her opposition to Tory Brexit plans.
-She has consistently voted against the Government's damaging deal and is campaigning to protect EU citizens who've built their lives here, workers' rights, freedom of movement, animals and environmental protections no matter what happens with Brexit.
+I am totally opposed to the Tories' Brexit agenda.
+I voted against the Government's damaging deal and I campaigned to protect EU citizens who've built their lives here, workers' rights, freedom of movement, animals and environmental protections.

 Working to address the causes of Brexit